 Seascape Caribbean was contracted by Sandals Resorts International in 2016 to oversee impacts and develop value-positive remediation options related to their proposed stilted villas in Montego Bay.
 Remediation works included mangrove and coral culture as habitat enhancement and restoration projects within the existing fish sanctuaries of Bogue Lagoon and The Point in Montego Bay.
-The mangrove works have been contracted to the Discovery Bay Marine Laboratory and Seascape Caribbean has been subcontracted to provide 4500 cultured staghorn corals in a contiguous yet cohesive thicket.
+The mangrove works have been contracted to the Discovery Bay Marine Laboratory and Seascape Caribbean has been subcontracted to provide 4500 cultured staghorn corals in a cohesive thicket related to The Point fish sanctuary.

-The corals of the Montego Bay were heavily impacted by disease through the 1980s, as was most of the Caribbean.
-Again, the worst to suffer were the branching corals.
+The ecosystem foundational staghorn corals of the Montego Bay were heavily impacted by disease through the 1980s, as was most of the Caribbean.

 Current reef system is dominated by microalgae, representing a stable-state disallowing a resurgence of coral.
 Reefs are the green-brown of algae rather than the bright golds and greens of healthy coral.

 Sea-urchins of the genus Diadema are not consumed in Jamaica, thus have patchy abundance providing spaces of algae-free and relatively clean substrate appropriate for coral planting.